What is an ISA?

 Who can open an ISA

-Additionally, Crown employees working overseas but paid by the British Government (i.e. military personnel or diplomats) are also eligible for an ISA allowance, as are their spouses and families.
+Crown employees working overseas but paid by the British Government* are also eligible for an ISA allowance, as are their spouses.

-Mini ISAs were made up of 2 components; a £3,000 cash allowance and a £4,000 stocks and shares allowance, each of which could be taken from a different financial provider.
+Mini ISAs: These were made up of 2 components; a £3,000 cash allowance and a £4,000 stocks and shares allowance, each of which could be taken from a different financial provider.

-Maxi ISAs were more flexible as while they allowed you to invest up to £3,000 in a cash component, they enable you to invest up to your whole £7,000 allowance in stocks and shares if you wished.
+Maxi ISAs: These were more flexible as while they allowed you to invest up to £3,000 in a cash component, they enable you to invest up to your whole £7,000 allowance in stocks and shares if you wished.

 Choose the right ISA for you